 Authentic French gifts for Christmas can be ordered easily online.
 And a gourmet food gift from France doesn’t need to be limited to wine or cheese.

-Here are 3 types of gourmet gifts from some of France’s top food artisans that you can find online.
+Here are 3 types of gourmet gifts from some of France’s top food artisans that you can find on Amazon.com.
 You know you’ll be offering a well-made, delicious product that will “wow” whoever receives it.

 1. French Teas:

 The French are masters at mixing herbs, fruits, and flowers to create delicious tasting blends for black or herbal teas (called “tisanes” or “infusions”).

 They love drinking black tea in the afternoon and herbal teas after dinner.
 There is no theine in the plants used for herbal teas, so you won’t be kept awake at night.

 And the therapeutic benefits of plants have been recognized in France for centuries: some are used to help digestion (hence the “tisane” after a meal), and others for their calming effect.